How cannabis affects your liver

 While there has been little research on these drug interactions, we can deduce from what we know about pharmacology that certain drugs are more likely to have these interactions.
 For example, fluoxetine, fluvoxamine, fluconazole, clarithromycin, verapamil, itraconazole, voriconazole, and ketoconazole are all more likely to increase the concentration of THC and CBD in the blood by inhibiting its elimination from the body.
 In the other direction, rifampin has been reported to reduce THC blood levels by 20-40% and CBD levels by 50-60%.

-While there is still only a limited amount of research, there are some interesting studies showing both risks and benefits of cannabis use on the liver.
-For healthy individuals, cannabis should not have a significant impact on liver function.
+While there is still only a limited amount of research on the effects of cannabis on the liver, there are some interesting studies showing both risks and benefits of cannabis use on the liver.
+For healthy individuals, cannabis should not have a significant impact on liver function, making cannabis-induced liver diseases rare.
 It may even serve a protective role against developing alcoholic liver disease and nonalcoholic fatty liver disease.
 Still, for those with hepatitis C, or those using certain medications, cannabis use can cause complications.

 If you do have a liver condition, it’s advisable to work with a cannabinoid specializing physician.